Lower Silesia: Polish duchies, Bohemian Crown, Austria, and Prussia

 With the unification of Germany in 1871 Lower Silesia became part of the German Empire.
 At the beginning of the 20th century Lower Silesia had a small Polish-speaking area in the northeastern part of the district of Namslau (Namysłów), Groß Wartenberg (Syców) and Militsch (Milicz) and a Czech-speaking minority in the rural area around Strehlen (Strzelin).
 There were also Polish communities in large cities such as Breslau (Wrocław) and Grünberg (Zielona Góra).
 During World War I, the German government operated at least 24 forced labour camps for Allied prisoners of war in the region.

 After the war, the bulk of Lower Silesia remained within Germany, the Bohemian part was included within Czechoslovakia, and a small part with Rychtal was reintegrated with Poland, which just regained independence.
 The German part was re-organized into the Province of Lower Silesia of the Free State of Prussia consisting of the Breslau and Liegnitz regions.
 In the interwar period, there were multiple instances of anti-Polish violence in the German part, and in 1920 a Polish consulate in Breslau was attacked and demolished by German nationalists.
-In the 1930 Reichstag elections, the Nazi Party achieved 24.1 % and 20.9 % respectively in the Lower Silesian administrative districts of Breslau and Liegnitz, far above the national average.
-In the 1930s Jews and Poles were increasingly persecuted in the German-controlled part of the region.
-Many place names were Germanised in order to erase traces of Polish origin, for example streets, squares, buildings and enterprises with the name Piast were forced to change their names (including the Piast castles in Brzeg and Wołów).
+In the 1930 German federal election, the Nazi Party achieved 24.1 % and 20.9 % respectively in the Lower Silesian administrative districts of Breslau and Liegnitz, far above the national average.
+In the 1930s, many place names were Germanised in order to erase traces of Polish origin, for example streets, squares, buildings and enterprises with the name Piast were forced to change their names (including the Piast castles in Brzeg and Wołów).